Chitty Chitty Bang Bang (musical): Synopsis

 Truly arrives at the Potts household, an old windmill, with the children and lectures Caractacus on their improper upbringing before leaving; as he prepares a meal for the children ("You Two"), they tell him about the plans to scrap the Panther and he promises to purchase the car for them.
 Caractacus's father, Grampa Potts, recounts the family's troubles ("Them Three") and after trying some of his son's inventions, realizes he has devised a candy that can be played like a flute.
 The next day, Caractacus goes to Lord Scrumptious's candy factory to sell the design and raise the money needed for the Panther.
 Truly helps the Potts family make their sales pitch ("Toot Sweets"), but the demonstration ends in disaster as the musical boiled sweets unintentionally summon many stray dogs who invade the factory.
-The Vulgarian spies decide to pass themselves off as locals ("Think Vulgar" / "Act English") as they realize the patriotic Junkman will never sell the Panther to Vulgarians.
+Boris and Goran decide to pass themselves off as locals ("Think Vulgar" / "Act English") as they realize the patriotic Coggins will never sell the Panther to Vulgarians.
 Dispirited from the Scrumptious Sweet Factory debacle, Caractacus sings a lullaby to the children ("Hushabye Mountain") and decides to try selling another invention tomorrow.